Therapy & Accelerated Hypnotherapy

 OEI engages the eyes, the body, and breath awareness to work with and resolve intrusive traumatic memory and alleviate symptoms of panic, anxiety attacks, and repetitive stuck states like procrastination and phobias.

-OEI shares some qualities with EMDR (Eye Movement, Desensitization, and Reprocessing) though it’s not a manualized modality—it changes according to the client’s needs.
+OEI shares some qualities with EMDR (Eye Movement, Desensitization, and Reprocessing) though it’s not a manualized modality.
+Rather than having a set series of steps and procedures, the therapist chooses the techniques of OEI according to the client’s needs.
 It’s subtle work, and tolerable for those who have prolonged or early childhood trauma (CPTSD).

 With OEI, clients learn to manage intense emotional reactions (triggers) through their eyes, breath, and conscious attention.
 I teach people how to do this on their own, so when triggers and emotional overwhelm related to trauma and anxiety arise, people can calm themselves and feel stable again.